-- The oil production segment is engaged in the oil and mineral exploration, development and production. - The geothermal energy segment develops and operates geothermal steamfields and power plants. - The solar energy segment carries out solar energy operations of the Group. - Other activities pertain to research and investment activities.
+- The oil production segment is engaged in the oil and mineral exploration, development and production. - The geothermal energy segment develops and operates geothermal steamfields and power plants. - The solar energy segment carries out solar energy operations of the Group. - The wind energy segment carries out wind energy operations of the Group starting May 2023. - Other activities pertain to research and investment activities.